 When wet, hair is totally soaked through with water.
 Damp hair, however, typically occurs after you get out of the shower and have gingerly removed water by towel drying hair.
 You’ll know your hair is damp when it’s no longer dripping but is still very clearly not dry.

-Just as hair goes through physical change when damp, hair also takes on certain properties in this state that require special attention and care.
-Here are 6 interesting things you should know about damp hair.
+Just as hair goes through physical change when damp, the hair also takes on certain properties in this state that require special attention and care.

 1. It’s more elastic.